Previous StLGS Classes

 September “Advanced Legacy Family Tree” (Genealogy Software for PC Only) Cathy Amen

 If you have been using Legacy and want to use its advanced features, this class is for you.
 Topics include special tools, advanced reports, using hashtags and tags, and advanced searching as well as other topics not included in the Legacy class.
 (Although not a requirement, it would be helpful to view the Legacy Family Tree, Version 10 class, presented on 20 July 2024.
-That class is also on the Recorded Classes page accessed via the link at the top of this page.)
+That class is also on this page.)

 BLANK